wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

 Choreo integrations allow you to create enterprise integrations to automate workflows in a user-friendly, low-code environment.
 Here are some basic concepts to help you understand Choreo integrations as you develop those in the [Choreo Console](https://console.choreo.dev/login/).

 ## Integration
 Integration in Choreo is a process that connects APIs, events, and streams allowing these to function as a single unit.
-Choreo provides an integration template that is a pre built sample designed to address a common integration requirement.
+Choreo provides an integration template that is a prebuilt sample designed to address a common integration requirement.
 Choreo includes a set of comprehensive integration templates for you to select and use.

 ## Trigger
 A trigger in Choreo integrations is an event or an action that causes a Choreo integration to start executing.